 As the digitalization and standardization of Industrial IoT processes moves on apace, enormous volumes of data are being collected.
 “Big Data” of this kind can be used for many purposes, including statistical analysis and as proof of adherence to standards.
 Data is created throughout the vehicle supply chain.
 Automobiles are computer-designed, and digital technology is the key factor in all processes that follow from calculating the parts and materials needed to controlling and monitoring production, distribution, sale, and maintenance.
 The kinds of data created include graphical, CAD, commercial, operational, usage, due date, ERP, and much more.
 The data is created and managed in numerous different databases, then collated using custom software solutions.
 For example, ERP systems contain commercial information, CRM systems store customer information, and knowledge bases include and manage owner manuals, service schedules, and FAQs.
 The latter can be made available online to specific customer groups.
 There are also MES systems that record production data, including condition monitoring data.

-Data Management in the Focus of Auditors
+Data Management for Auditing in the Automotive Industry

 Automobile manufacture is a highly automated sector.
 And with the advent of the Industrial IoT, it is set to become more and more digitalized.
 Automation components such as PLCs, HMI terminals, robots, drives, and inverters are all computer-controlled.
 Behind everything is a multitude of computer programs, each of which is continually being changed.
 Whether commissioning a new production line or specifying the details of customers’ orders, each new software version generates data that needs to be documented and managed.
 Data that can be used as proof of quality, with one of the most important roles here being played by the control programs of automated equipment.